mateusbonati/mateusbonati/README.md

-##Hello!
-I'm Mateus Bonati, data scientist and passionate about technology.
-I have projects in the area of ​​Machine Learning, deep learning and AI!
+## Hello!
+I'm Mateus Bonati, Data Scientist and Technology Enthusiast

+I am deeply passionate about technology, with a strong background and extensive projects in the areas of Machine Learning, Deep Learning, Artificial Intelligence, Image Processing, and Data Engineering.
+I hold a degree in Electrical Engineering with a focus on Electronics from the University of São Paulo, an MBA in Data Science and Analytics from the same university, and have completed a course in Artificial Intelligence from Stanford University.
+My academic background and practical experience have equipped me with a unique set of skills, enabling me to tackle complex challenges in the tech world.
+I am constantly exploring new technologies and methodologies to enhance my knowledge and contribute to the field.

 <div style="display: inline_block"><br>